Undergraduate: University of Oklahoma, 2011

 Was there one person who stands above the others as your inspiration to go to medical school?

 My mother is one of the strongest and most determined people in my life.
-She would never tell me how many, but I know she made plenty of sacrifices during my childhood so I could participate in any sporting, academic, or social activity I wanted.
-Her work ethic and commitment to her career continues to inspire me, daily, to ‘be better tomorrow than I was today’.
+She would never tell me how many sacrifices she made, but I know she made plenty during my childhood so that I could participate in any sporting, academic, or social activity I wanted.
+Her work ethic and commitment to her career continues to inspire me, daily, to “be better tomorrow than I was today.”

 How did you prepare for the medical school application process?

-I spent a lot of time in my undergraduate pre-med advising office!
+I spent a lot of time in my undergraduate premed advising office!
 Being a Type A person, the advising office seemed like the best place to keep getting my progress checked.
-The office also had great MCAT study books to borrow for free, which I took full advantage of during the semester I took the MCAT.
-I worked hard in all my classes, but I tried harder (just a wee bit) to really grasp the course that I knew where on the MCAT.
+The office also had great MCAT® study books to borrow for free, which I took full advantage of during the semester I took the MCAT exam.
+I worked hard in all my classes, but I tried harder (just a wee bit) to really grasp the courses that I knew were on the MCAT exam.

 Is this a trick question?
-Ha-ha!
+Haha.
 Of course I did!
-I was concerned I might oversleep my alarm that day, go to the wrong test site, have my test computer crash, get sick the day before the test, or have my score lost.
-Okay, so maybe that is a little extreme!
-The only real concern I had was trying to plan my test around my undergrad courses, and that was solved my taking the test in January –after studying over all of winter break.
+I was concerned I might sleep through my alarm that day, go to the wrong test site, have my test computer crash, get sick the day before the test, or have my score lost.
+OK, so maybe that is a little extreme!
+The only real concern I had was trying to plan my test around my undergrad courses, and that was solved by taking the test in January, after studying over all of winter break.

 Did you need financial aid to pay for medical school?